 - "My son should love his brother and not get so mad at him."

 - "My toddler has constant tantrums and it's so embarrassing.
-I know people think I'm a bad mother.”
+I'm sure people think I'm a bad mother.”

 - "My kid would lose his head if it weren't glued on.
 Maybe a better punishment would motivate him to remember."